"But what does the plague mean? It's life, that's all.”

 And then she stopped.
 Evangeline stood up, putting her tshirt back on.
 Seth lay on the floor, confused.
 "Hey?" was all he said.

 "I'm going," said Evangeline.

 "What?
 Hey, Eva--!"
 Seth tried to stand but his pants were tangled around his ankles, and he tripped.
 Evangeline stepped over him to the door and dressed in silence.
 She'd somehow forgotten how her clothes worked.
 By that time Seth was back on his feet, buttoning his fly.
 "What the hell is this?" he said.

 "I'm going," Evangeline said again.

 "You're unbelievable, you know that?"
 Seth said.
 He pulled his shirt on.
-"First you say you never want to speak to me again, then you call out of the blue and you show up looking like shit, then it's twenty minutes of fuck-time and now you're just going again?"
+"First you say you never want to speak to me again, then you call out of the blue and you show up looking like shit, then it's 10 minutes of sex and now you're just going again?"

 "Yes," Evangeline said.

 She was at the outside door by the time he dressed and caught up.
 "We're not finished talking about this."

 "Yes we are," Evangeline said, slamming the door in his face.
 She walked home in a daze.
 The apartment was quiet when she got back in.
 She sat on the floor, counting hours, days, and weeks in her head.
 The sun crested outside, then set.
 The phone rang over and over, so she took the battery out.
 Sometime around nine o'clock, she heard Parvaneh's door open.
 She tottered into the room, bleary-eyed, half-dressed, pale.